Zainshafqat54/Segmentation_And_Classification_of_Diabetic-Retinopathy-using-python/zain.md

 ### **Troubleshooting**
 - **No Handler Triggered**: Ensure the URL matches a defined pattern in the matchers.
-- **Incorrect Data Extraction**: Verify XPath selectors and transformations in the handler configuration.

 This configuration enables precise triggering of handlers based on URL patterns, ensuring efficient and accurate data scraping.